Working families with children from 9 months old

-If you are working and have a child aged between 9 months and 4 years old, you may currently be receiving 15 hours funded early education and childcare over 38 weeks.
+If you are working and have a child aged between 9 months and 4 years old, you may be eligible to receive 30 hours funded early education and childcare over 38 weeks of the year.

 The timescale for applications depends on the number of applications.
 This is managed by Childcare Choices and the council is unable to deal with this.
 We would suggest that you apply at the earliest opportunity.